isomerpages/astar-nrp-new-infra/_who-we-are/00-overview.md

 ---
 title: Overview
 permalink: /who-we-are/
+variant: markdown
 ---
 ## Who we are
-The National Robotics Programme (NRP) is a multi-agency national programme that looks at the end-to-end development of differentiating robotics enablers and solutions in Singapore, from funding R&D to facilitating partnerships for translation and adoption to maximise socio-economic impact.
+The National Robotics Programme (NRP) is a multi-agency national programme that looks at the end-to-end development of differentiating robotics enablers and solutions in Singapore, from funding R&amp;D to facilitating partnerships for translation and adoption to maximise socio-economic impact.
 Tour around our website to find out more!

 ## Our Vision
->"We envision a vibrant and innovative robotics ecosystem capable of providing solutions to fuel the Smart Nation initiative and to establish Singapore as a global centre of excellence for the study, research, development, making and applications of robotics solutions."
+&gt;"We envision a vibrant and innovative robotics ecosystem capable of providing solutions to fuel the Smart Nation initiative and to establish Singapore as a global centre of excellence for the study, research, development, making and applications of robotics solutions."

 \- *Professor Quek Tong Boon, Chief Executive, National Robotics Programme*